kwaldenphd/Raspberry-Pi-Setup/README.md

 You will now see the contents of the Desktop directory.
 Nothing is here yet, because you haven’t created any new files on your desktop.

-<blockquote>Q7: Try using the same command with desktop.
+<blockquote>Q7: Try using the same command with <code>desktop</code>.
 What happens?</blockquote>

 <blockquote>Q8: Open the word processing program on the Pi, create a new file, and save it to the Desktop.
-Now re-run the command ls -l Desktop at the Terminal.
+Now re-run the command <code>ls -l Desktop</code> at the Terminal.
 What do you see?</blockquote>

 Now let’s change the directory.